 How to Respond to an Employee Pay Rise Request

-No matter the outcome, always be considered in your approach to the delivery of the pay rise response.
+When it's time to talk, always be considered in your approach to the delivery of the pay rise response.
 Explain your process, talk about your research and your discussions with HR and Senior Management.

 If you’re delivering bad news to a salary increase request, we recommend providing feedback promptly and succinctly in a private environment to ensure your employee understands the reasons behind your decision.
 Ensure this is carried out in a positive manner that doesn’t discourage them from initiating a similar pay rise discussion in the future, as this helps to foster an open relationship based on trust.
 Also allow them time to digest the disappointing news and ask any questions they need to before rushing them out the door.

 Lastly the response does not need to be a definitive “yes” or “no”, there is a third option.
 A “not right now” is the official “maybe” clause.
 Perhaps map out a way to move forward, discussing what they need to do to get to that next stage in their professional development and be financially rewarded for it.
+It could be undertaking additional responsibilities, changing their job decsription to encompass greater accountability or offering them a new temporary project.

 How to Plan for Future Situations Where an Employee May Ask for a Pay Rise